specify/specify6/README.md

 ```
 ## Automated Builds

-This repository is equiped with automated builds using *GitHub
+This repository is equipped with automated builds using *GitHub
 actions*.
 All commits pushed to the repository will result in test
 builds that can be found under the [actions
 tab](https://github.com/specify/specify6/actions) with downloadable